winningproduct/learn-portal/content/introduction/04-winning-product-mindset.md

 ---
 title: "Winning Product Mindset"
 metaTitle: "Winning Product Mindset | WP"
-metaDescription: "Mindset is about having a certain guiding principles or philosophy which embodies in the members of the product team while conducting strategic activities towards the winning product"
+metaDescription: "Edit on GitHub
+The correct Mindset helps you to follow certain guiding principles when conducting strategic activities to build a winning product."
 published: true

 metaTags: